ZaPpi3/jarvis-gravitational-baseline-principle/README.md

 gravity.pdf - Full paper in PDF format

+unified.zip - New paper containing equations and explanations after testing.

 Purpose
 This project argues that the structural asymmetry between General Relativity and Quantum Mechanics is not a technical obstacle but a conceptual one.
 Gravity cannot be unified with the quantum forces at the level of fields because it is the baseline that defines the arena in which fields exist.